Chocolate Peppermint Crinkle Cookies

 - Confectioners’ sugar: You’ll need this to coat the cookies in before baking.

-If you’re a fan of coffee desserts, try mocha peppermint crinkle cookies by whisking in 1 Tablespoon of espresso powder with the dry ingredients.
+Add a kick of espresso.
+If you’re a fan of coffee desserts, try mocha peppermint crinkle cookies by whisking in 1 Tablespoon of espresso powder or instant coffee with the dry ingredients.
 It also helps enhance the rich cocoa flavor!

 - Whisk together the dry ingredients: flour, cocoa powder, baking soda and salt.
 Set aside.

 - Beat wet ingredients: Mix butter and sugar until light and fluffy.
 Add egg, egg yolk, vanilla and peppermint extract, then mix until combined.
 Scrape down the sides and bottom of the bowl as necessary.